WithPrecedent/simplify/docs/source/index.rst

         stored, and all of the metrics used for that recipe.
     Evaluator: applies user-selected or default metrics for each recipe and passes those results for storage in Results.table.
-    Plotter: prepares and exports plots and other visualizations based upon the model type and Evaluator and Estimator methods.
+    Plotter: finalizes and exports plots and other visualizations based upon the model type and Evaluator and Estimator methods.
     Filer: creates and contains the path structure for loading data and settings as well as saving results, data, and plots.